 Any unresolved IRS balance is subject to collection activity.
 This means that you are vulnerable to efforts such as a levy against your bank accounts, a wage garnishment or even a property seizure.
 The longer you wait to make resolution efforts, the more likely you are to experience aggressive collection measures.

 Unfortunately, even your death does not necessarily excuse your tax debt.
-If your delinquent balance has five years left before it reaches expiration, then collection activity may continue to be taken for this time.
+If your delinquent balance has five years left before it reaches expiration, then the IRS may continue collection activity for this time.
 And while you obviously won’t be liable for payment, your family may be.

 In the event that you filed a joint tax return with your spouse and that ultimately yielded a tax debt, both you and your spouse are initially responsible for the balance.
 Should you pass away before this sum is paid, your spouse will still be subject to IRS collection efforts.
 Your partner can make an innocent spouse request if he or she had no knowledge of (and no reason to know about) filing errors which led to the tax debt; if approved, the IRS will not pursue collection activity against your surviving spouse.

-While your family and friends won’t be vulnerable to IRS collections for your tax debt, the money and/or property you intend to leave them can be.
+Your family and friends won’t be vulnerable to IRS collections for your tax debt when you die.
+But the money and/or property you intend to leave them can be.
 Following your demise, any outstanding tax liability must be paid before your assets are allocated to your heirs.
 Failing to plan properly can make a mess of your affairs; one that those you leave behind will be forced to clean up before receiving what’s left of your estate.

 How to Be Ready

-You can never be completely prepared to shuffle of this mortal coil, but with some careful planning, you can be reasonably sure that a tax debt won’t complicate matters for your spouse and family.
-You may wish to consult with a fiduciary when arranging your affairs and, if a tax debt exists, consider speaking with a licensed tax professional.
+You can never be completely prepared to shed this mortal coil.
+However, with some careful planning, you can be reasonably sure that a tax debt won’t complicate matters for your spouse and family.
+You may wish to consult with a fiduciary when arranging your affairs.
+And, if a tax debt exists, consider speaking with a licensed tax professional.
 As long as a resolution is in place for any IRS issue, you can rest easier knowing that you’re working towards outliving your tax debt – a proposition that both you and your family can appreciate.